 So to summarize, proof load is a load that can be held without permanent deformation.
 It is the lowest force of the three forces that we are discussing.
 Yield strength is the force exerted at which a fastener permanently deforms.
 Yield strength is a greater force than proof load.
 Finally, tensile strength is the force at which a fastener will break.
 It is the strongest of the three forces.

-Before I sign off, I would like to point out that when a properly made fastener is subjected to a force greater than its tensile strength, it will break in a cross section.
+Before I sign off, I would like to point out that when a properly made fastener is subjected to a force greater than its tensile strength, it will break in a cross-section.
 In other words, the steel itself will give out across the diameter of the fastener before the threads sheer.
 Threads are strong.
 Threads are cool.
-We’ll talk about threads in a little more detail in a future post.
+We talk about threads in more detail in our three-article series on threads.
+Part 1 provides a general introduction to threads.
+Part 2 talks about the difference between 2A and 3A threads.
+Finally, we wrap up with part 3, which discusses metric threads.